sunrise-stake/docs/docs/spending.md

 ### 3.2 ecoToken

-Starting in Q4 2023, Sunrise Stake will also be sending a portion of its funds to [ecoToken](https://eco-token.io/), a Solana-native project that issues a variety of eco-credits.
+A portion of your donated staking rewards is also sent to [ecoToken](https://eco-token.io/), a Solana-native project that issues a variety of eco-credits.

-ecoToken is linked with Regen Network, that certifies the credits.
+ecoToken bridges carbon credits from [Regen Network](https://www.regen.network/), which certifies and issues them.